 Where a patent covers a method for making a pharmaceutical product or medical device, it is an infringing act to use the patented method in the UK.
-It is also an infringing act to sell, offer to sell, use, import or keep a product "obtained directly" by means of the patented process.
-Whether a product has been "obtained directly" from a patented process is a question of fact in each case and has been the subject of a number of disputes in the UK.
+It is also an infringing act to sell, offer to sell, use, import or keep a product 'obtained directly' by means of the patented process.
+Whether a product has been 'obtained directly' from a patented process is a question of fact in each case and has been the subject of a number of disputes in the UK.

-It is also an (indirect) infringement to supply or offer to supply in the UK means relating to an essential element of the invention, for putting the invention into effect, if it is known (or should be obvious to a reasonable person in the circumstances) that those means are suitable for putting and are intended to put the invention into effect in the UK.
+It is also an (indirect) infringement to supply or offer to supply in the UK means relating to an essential element of the invention, for putting the invention into effect, knowing (or it being obvious to a reasonable person in the circumstances) that those means are suitable for putting and are intended to put the invention into effect in the UK.